-It’s easy for bacteria and food particles to get trapped in the crevasses of sponges, creating ideal conditions for bacteria to breed.
-Moist, dark — what else could bacteria ask for?!
+It’s easy for bacteria and food particles to get trapped in the nooks and crannies of sponges, creating ideal conditions for bacteria to breed.

 Taking something from the fridge, grabbing spices from the cabinet, preheating the oven, zapping something in the microwave — a lot goes into cooking a meal, including any bacteria from that raw chicken or unwashed produce.